 - Stationary Bike: 35-48 x 18-26 inches

-For those that prefer to lift weights, plan on having 20 to 50 square feet.
-This will vary depending on if you use dumbbells and a weight bench or a single station home gym apparatus.
+For those who prefer to lift weights, plan on having 20 to 50 square feet.
+This will vary depending on if you use dumbbells and a or a single station apparatus.

 - Single Station Gym: 55 x 60 inches